 - Unfold and plate.
 Garnish with toasted walnuts and candied orange peel.

 - You can garnish with other sauces as well: fresh oranges poached in orange marmalade and fresh juice, rhubarb compote perfumed with lemon or orange zest.
 Anything with citrus will work.
 Just don’t use too much or it will overwhelm the flavor of the tea.
-In the top photo I used some pink grapefruit which I poached for a minute in some of my blood orange marmalade and a bit of fresh juice.
+In the top photo I used some pink grapefruit which I poached for a minute in some of my blood orange marmalade and a bit of fresh orange juice.
 If you don’t have blood orange marmalade hanging around strain some Seville orange marmalade, thin it with a bit of fresh juice until you have a saucy consistency and throw in some supremed orange segments.
-Easy, peesy.
+Easy, peasy.